 Best for those resolving to improve your time management

 Four Thousand Weeks is an interesting take on time management.
 We all know time is limited.
 We all have endless to-do lists.
 And we are all presented with “life hacks” for managing it all.
-But is this the best want to view our time?
+But is this the best way to view our time?

 This book draws upon the teachings of psychologists and philosophers to provide a different kind of time management guide, focused on living a meaningful life, mindful of the limitations of traditional views of time and time management.
-It’s definitely worth reading and thinking about!
+It’s worth reading and thinking about!

 The Gratitude Diaries by Janice Kaplan